paul-krohn/python_nexus/README.md

 python-nexus
 ============

 A nexus client in Python.
 Use it to add the ability to download jar, war or pom files from a nexus repo, typically before deploying to tomcat or another container.
+Works great with [Fabric](http://www.fabfile.org/).

 See the included example_script.py for a sample usage.